-Represent An alias is a symbolic name that Version Manager replaces with a character string that you character strings with one word words in command lines, configuration files, and list files.
+An alias is a symbolic name that Version Manager replaces with a character string that you define.
+You can use aliases to save keystrokes by defining a one-word alias to represent many words in command lines, configuration files, and list files.
 Aliases can represent a list of file names, a list of command-line options, a path name, or any combination of these character strings.